.png)

 All Students: $30 (separate check made out to Shields Studios)

--Covers building maintenance and building fund for new building
+-Covers building maintenance and building fund for relocation

 -Each Family: $250